Ä¢¹½Ö±²¥

 two people icon

-Two members will be elected from each region for a total of 16 committee members
+Two members are elected from each region for a total of 16 committee members

 gavel icon

-Committee members will serve staggered two-year terms over no more than four consecutive election cycles
+Committee members serve staggered two-year terms over no more than four consecutive election cycles

 Checkmark icon